Best Practices to Collect Customer Feedback

-But don’t worry, we’ve got you covered.
-Here’s a short video presenting all the types of surveys:
+We’ve got you covered.
+Here’s a short video presenting best practices of collecting customer feedback:

+Customer feedback is a powerful guide that can give you crucial insights helping you make more money or cut marketing expenses.
 Below you’ll find a list of the most popular use-cases of customer feedback together with a method of collecting feedback that we recommend.
-Click on hyperlinks to learn more about a recommended technique and why it’s the most suitable for your goal.
+Click on hyperlinks to learn more about the recommended technique and why it’s the most suitable for your goal.

 |Research customer satisfaction||Net Promoter Score® survey or targeted website survey|